 Understanding the Cost of Non-Compliance

-Losing track of IT assets and failing to comply with regulations and license agreements as a result is a huge problem because the cost of non-compliance is getting higher every year.
+As a result, losing track of IT assets and failing to comply with regulations and license agreements is a huge problem because the cost of non-compliance is getting higher every year.
 According to a study by the Ponemon Institute and Globalscape, the average cost for organizations that experience non-compliance problems had increased by 45% since 2011, reaching $14.82 million.

-One reason why the cost of non-compliance is increasing has to do with the fact that organizations today need to keep track of not only local and national industry regulations but also international regulations like the EU’s General Data Protection Regulation (GDPR).
+One reason why the cost of non-compliance is increasing is that organizations today need to keep track of not only local and national industry regulations but also international regulations like the EU’s General Data Protection Regulation (GDPR).

 There’s a lot that organizations can do to achieve and maintain regulatory compliance.
-One important practice that has received far less attention than it deserves is IT asset management (ITAM), which is about more than just creating a list of all software and hardware IT assets used by an organization.
+One critical practice that has received far less attention than it deserves is IT asset management (ITAM), which is about more than just creating a list of all software and hardware IT assets an organization uses.

 What Is IT Asset Management?

-IT asset management is defined by Techopedia as “a combination of business processes and practices that encompass financial, contractual, and inventory processes in order to support life cycle management and enable strategic decision making for the organization.”
+IT asset management is defined by Techopedia as “a combination of business processes and practices that encompass financial, contractual, and inventory processes to support life cycle management and enable strategic decision-making for the organization.”

-Without IT asset management, it’s easy for both software and hardware IT assets to exist within the organization outside the control of the IT department or provider of managed IT services.
-Such assets are referred to as shadow IT, and more than three in four respondents (77%) to Entrust Datacard’s survey of 1,000 IT professionals agreed that it would become a major issue at their companies if left unchecked.
+Without IT asset management, it’s easy for software and hardware IT assets to exist within the organization outside the control of the IT department or provider of managed IT services.
+Such assets are referred to as shadow IT.
+More than three in four respondents (77%) to Entrust Datacard’s survey of 1,000 IT professionals agreed that it would become a major issue at their companies if left unchecked.

-Shadow IT is making so many experts nervous because it creates an environment in which malware thrives and compliance with industry regulations and software licenses is virtually impossible to achieve due to shadowy assets being unpatched, misconfigured, or used in violation of their terms of service.
+Shadow IT is making many experts nervous because it creates an environment where malware thrives.
+Compliance with industry regulations and software licenses is virtually impossible due to shadowy assets being unpatched, misconfigured, or used in violation of their terms of service.

 For these and other reasons, all organizations that care about compliance and don’t want to risk regulatory fines should embrace IT asset management as soon as possible.